learning-zone/javascript-basics/notes/javascript.md

 ```
 As per the above code, the inner function(greetingInfo) has access to the variables in the outer function scope(Welcome) even after outer function has returned.

-#### Q. What is scope in javascript?
-Scope is the accessibility of variables, functions, and objects in some particular part of your code during runtime.
-In other words, scope determines the visibility of variables and other resources in areas of your code.

 #### Q. What is a service worker?
 A Service worker is basically a script (JavaScript file) that runs in background, separate from a web page and provide features that don't need a web page or user interaction.
 Some of the major features of service workers are Rich offline experiences(offline first web application development), periodic background syncs, push notifications, intercept and handle network requests and programmatically managing a cache of responses.